 pinch salt fresh black pepper to taste

 Place chickpeas into a heavy sauce pan with 1 Tbsp olive oil.
-Add the inches of cumin, thyme and red pepper flakes and sautee on medium heat until browned and crispy.
+Add the pinches of cumin, thyme and red pepper flakes and sautee on medium heat until browned and crispy.

 In a large pot, add 2 Tbsp of olive oil and the garlic and sautee on medium until garlic is soft but not browned.
 Add chopped kale and sprinkle with a pinch of salt, cumin and lime juice.
 Stir well and cover for a few minutes while the kale wilts.
 Add asparagus and stir.
 Sautee for a few more minutes until the veggies and slightly softened.